 Recall that WordPress, as its name suggests, is originally an open-source software designed for editing content (creation of blogs).
 WooCommerce, launched in 2011, is a WordPress plugin, that is to say, an extension that allows you to add new features to WordPress and transform your WordPress into a powerful e-commerce store.
 WooCommerce is even THE WordPress eCommerce plugin, the benchmark extension used by 30% of e-commerce sites worldwide.

-In 2016, 700,000 WordPress sites installed WooCommerce, making it the best solution for eCommerce platform development in the world.
+In 2016, 700,000 WordPress sites installed WooCommerce, making it the best solution for eCommerce platform design & development in the world.
 Success is due to the incredible functional richness of this extension.

 Features of WooCommerce